St. Augustine Beaches

 Beach driving and access ramps can be found at the following locations: Vilano, Porpoise Point, A Street, Ocean Trace, Dondanville Rd, Matanzas Ave, Mary St., and Crescent Beach (Cubbedge Rd).

 From March 1 through September 30, there is a fee to drive on the beaches.
-Toll booths are open daily from 9:00am – 5:00pm through the end of August, only on weekends in September.
+Tollbooths are open daily from 9:00am – 5:00pm through the end of August, only on weekends in September.
+Beach passes may be purchased at tollbooths at the above access ramps.
 The following fees apply:

 Daily Pass: Residents & Non-Residents – $10.00, Handicapped & Active Military – $5.00, 100% Disabled Veteran with proper identification – Free.
 March 1 through September 30.